telerik/blazor-docs/components/grid/filter/filter-menu.md

 ## Customization

-The Grid allows you to customize the default behavior of the Filter Menu in a couple ways:
+You can customize the default behavior of the Filter Menu in a couple ways:

 ### Configuring the Filter Menu